A-Z Artist Index Compilations Record Labels Media

 In 1971 he joined The Woods Band who'd just released their debut LP on the Greenwich label.
 This band folded and Gay & Terry Woods signed to Polydor as a duo.
 Joe appears on their debut LP "Backwoods", released in 1972.
 He then joined the fourth, unrecorded lineup of UK folkrock legends the Trees.
 This was reputedly the most rockin' version of the band (see Ugly Things #25 for an extensive band history).
 Bootleg live recordings of this lineup exist but unfortunately I've not heard them.
 In 1973, Joe replaced Dave Arbus in East Of Eden.

 At this point it's worth clearing up a common misunderstanding.
 Around the time Joe was playing with Trees and East Of Eden, there was another musician named Joe O'Donnell playing fiddle and recording with Dublin band Mushroom.
-He left them in 1973, shortly before their LP came out, and is thanked in the credits.
+That Joe O'Donnell left Mushroom in 1973, shortly before their LP came out, and is thanked in the credits.
 He appears to have gone completely off the radar thereafter, and at some point the two Joes became confused for the same man, and Mushroom was added to Joe's list of credits my mistake.
 This error has been repeated consistently over the years.
 Even the bio on Joe's own website contained it at one point.
 For the record, the Joe O'Donnell discussed here was never a member of Mushroom and it is not he who is thanked in the credits of the "One Fine Morning" LP.
 If the Mushroom Joe O'Donnell is out there reading this, please get in touch!

-During 1973-76, Joe was involved in a number of projects and I haven't worked out the exact chronology yet.
-He was a member of a East Of Eden from 1973, appearing on "Another Eden" (released only in Germany in 1975 but probably recorded earlier, and Joe was probably no longer with them when it came out) and spinoff singles and touring with the band, including Irish tours (and an Irish TV appearance in November 1973, RTE's Talk About Pop); he was also in Headstone, the band formed by Steve Gould, Dave Kaffinetti and Mark Ashton of Rare Bird, with guitarist Steve Bolton (ex Atomic Rooster, who later played on Joe's solo LP).
-Joe appears on the second, self-titled Headstone LP from 1975 and probably their 2nd single, but I am unsure of his contribution to the rest of their discography; also in 1975 he guested on Henry McCullough's solo debut LP "Mind Your Own Business", released in October that year on George Harrison's Dark Horse label (via A&M).
+Joe was also a member of Headstone circa 1975, while in and out of East Of Eden.
+Headstone was formed by Steve Gould, Dave Kaffinetti and Mark Ashton of Rare Bird, with guitarist Steve Bolton (ex Atomic Rooster, who later played on Joe's solo LP.
+Joe appears on the second, self-titled Headstone LP from 1975 and probably also their 2nd single, but I am unsure of his contribution to the rest of their discography.
+Also in 1975 he guested on Henry McCullough's solo debut LP "Mind Your Own Business", released in October that year on George Harrison's Dark Horse label (via A&M).

 Joe O'Donnell's Vision Band supporting Rory Gallagher at Macroom, 24 June 1978